tropotek/tkbase/readme.md

 __Web:__ <http://www.tropotek.com/>
 __Authors:__ Michael Mifsud <http://www.tropotek.com/>

-A base site using the Tk2 framework MVC on its own.
+A base site using the Tk2 framework MVC, use this as a startingpoint for your own site.

 ## Contents